 Configuring Test Controllers and Test Agents for Load Testing

-Visual Studio Ultimate can use a computer or a group of computers to generate simulated load for testing, and to run tests remotely and concurrently on several computers.
-This group of computers consists of a single test controller and one or more test agents.
-You can use the test controller and test agent to generate more load than a single computer can generate alone or just test remotely.
+Visual Studio Ultimate can use physical or virtual machines to generate simulated load for your app.
+These machines must be set up as a single test controller and one or more test agents.
+You can use the test controller and test agents to generate more load than a single computer can generate alone.

 Visual Studio Ultimate

 The load simulation architecture consists of a Visual Studio client, test controller, and test agents.

 The client is used to develop tests, run tests, and view test results.